DISH ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 18, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of DISH Network Corporation (NASDAQ: DISH) alleging that the Company violated federal securities laws.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of DISH Network Corporation ( DISH) alleging that the Company violated federal securities laws.

 Class Period: February 22, 2021 to February 27, 2023